GetJobber/atlantis/docs/proposals/Disclosure/README.md

   subscribers
 - This component should be stackable with some/minimal modifications, so that it can form a `<Accordion>` component for the future
-- The content must not be interactable when this component is collapsed, those content should also ignore any pointer events when it is hidden away
+- The content must not be interactive when this component is collapsed, those content should also ignore any pointer events when it is hidden away

 ## Similar components in other design systems